 This chart demonstrates that (1) fewer patients in the 90 mg treatment arm developed SOM than in the placebo arm, (2) fewer patients in the 90 mg treatment arm developed Grade 4 OM than in the placebo arm, and (3) on average, SOM did not last as long for patients in the 90 mg treatment arm.
-This is consistent with the observed reductions in the individual numerical endpoints of duration, incidence and severity.
+This is consistent with the observed reductions in the individual numerical endpoints of median duration, incidence and severity.

-We are following patients from this trial for tumor outcomes out to two years following radiotherapy.
-In a one-year interim assessment of tumor outcomes, we observed similar outcomes among the three arms in OS, PFS, LRC and DM-free rates.
+We followed patients from this trial for tumor outcomes out to two years following radiotherapy.
+In the two-year assessment of tumor outcomes, we observed similar outcomes among the three arms in OS, PFS, LRC and DM-free rates.

-Tumor Outcomes Maintained through 1 Year Interim Assessment
+Tumor Outcomes Maintained through 2 Years